Corporate Governance

 Method of evaluation

-Based on the results of the analysis of questionnaire responses, deliberations took place at meetings of the Independent Advisory Committee and the Board of Directors on matters such as the effectiveness of the Board of Directors during the fiscal year and where issues might lie.
+Based on the report on the results of the questionnaire prepared by the external organization, deliberations took place at meetings of the Board of Directors on various topics, including the effectiveness of the Board of Directors during the fiscal year, where issues might lie, and responses to such issues.

 Summary of evaluation results